Zenith Birla (India) Ltd Directors Report.

 To the Members,

-Your Directors have pleasure in presenting the Fifty Fourth Annual Report and the Companys audited financial statements for the financial year ended March 31, 2016.
+Your Directors have pleasure in presenting the Fifty Fifth Annual Report and the Companys audited financial statements for the financial year ended March 31, 2017.

 1. FINANCIAL RESULTS